32 of the Best Salary Negotiation Tips

-If you’re working for a corporation, then you better learn the rules of their hiring game.
+If you’re working for a corporation, then it’s wise to learn the rules of their hiring game.

-Is the project or area you’re involved with time sensitive?
-This will likely make it more difficult to replace you in a flash.
+- Is the project or area you’re involved with time-sensitive?
+This fact will likely make it more difficult to replace you in a flash.

-Is there anyone else in the company who can do your job?
+- Is there anyone else in the company who can do your job?
 Who else boasts your unique combination of skills and experience?
-Are they prepared to do your job?
+Is anyone else prepared to perform your job?

-What is the difference between the grade they want to cast you into, and the next grade or two higher?
+What is the difference between the grade the employer wants to cast you into, and the next grade or two higher?
 Make a case for your fitting into a higher grade with a more handsome pay scale.

-13. Decisions Decisions!
-There's nothing so disheartening as negotiating like an ace, only to discover late in the day that the final decision needs to be made by someone else.
-This often means negotiations start afresh, after you’ve already played your best cards.
-So map out their decision making process, paying particular attention to the person or people responsible for making the final decision.
-Either talk with them directly, or at least get permission to talk with them once you've successfully negotiated with HR or lower level staff.
+It’s disheartening when you have been negotiating like an ace, only to discover late in the day that the final decision needs to be made by someone else.
+This often means negotiations start afresh, and after you’ve already played your best cards.

 Beware the Traps

-Many employment agencies and companies alike use the following 3 tactics to get a better deal for the company.
+Many employment agencies and companies alike use the following three tactics to get a better deal for the company.

 Your Interpersonal Skills